 Weight

-We test weight in the most obvious way — by weighing each pair on a high-quality digital scale at our facility.
+We test weight in the most obvious way — by weighing each pair on a digital scale at our facility.
 We weigh everything right out of the box for consistency and determine scores from there based on a formula.
-We are also careful to note how evenly the weight feels distributed in each pair while running so we can offer a more personalized experience of how weightless (or bricklike) a shoe feels.
+We are also careful to note how evenly the weight feels distributed in each pair while running, so we can offer a more personalized experience of how weightless (or bricklike) a shoe feels.

 Traction

-Beyond just observing the lug depth and patterning across each shoe's outsole, we seek out slippery places to gauge each shoe's traction rating.
+Beyond observing the lug depth and patterning across each shoe's outsole, we seek out slippery places to gauge each shoe's traction rating.
 When it comes to road shoes, their outsoles are not all created equal.
 In general, we find that shoes built for versatility and stability offer stronger traction than those built for speed.
 No matter what we think we'll find, we hurdle around the same gravel-covered corners in our neighborhoods, take to the roads on rainy days, and try skidding down sandy rocks at the beach.
 Some shoes excel on dry roads, while others can handle gravel with ease.
-Consider the type of running you'll be doing before purchasing your next pair since traction is a huge safety feature.
+Consider the type of running you'll be doing before purchasing your next pair, since traction is a huge safety feature.